Sir Richard Branson Interview

 Are you a workaholic, or do you manage to clock off?

-I work hard play hard.
-Having a good work-life balance is incredibly important and at Virgin we are embracing flexible working.
-Recently we have abolished holiday caps at Virgin Management and if an employee would like to work from home one day for personal reasons they should be allowed to as long as they get their work done.
+I work hard, and play hard.
+Having a good work-life balance is incredibly important, and at Virgin we are embracing flexible working.
+Recently we have abolished holiday caps at Virgin Management and if an employee would like to work from home one day for personal reasons they should be allowed to, as long as they get their work done.
 I’ve never really worked from an office.

 What has been the most valuable lesson you’ve learnt in business?

 Delegation and the importance of getting the right people for the job.
 You can’t do everything yourself.

 Can you tell us a funny story about yourself?

 I paid the price for a Grand Prix bet I had lost with Tony Fernandez in 2011.
 At that time, both Tony and I had an airline business as well as a Formula One team.
 We bet that whoever’s Formula One team did better than the other’s, the loser would have to dress up and work as an air stewardess on the victor’s airline.
 In the end I lost the bet and had to dress up as an Air Asia stewardess and serve drinks on a six hour flight for charity.

 What’s been the best prank you’ve ever played?

 The best prank would have to be the ‘BA can’t get it up’ PR stunt in 1999.
 I was woken at 5.30 am and told that British Airways were having technical issues erecting the London Eye so we flew a blimp over the eye which read “BA CAN’T GET IT UP”.